What vegetables are best and which ones should be avoided on the Ketogenic diet? What are the Keto-friendly vegetables?

 If you don’t know how much net carbs you should get, make sure to check my macro calculator that will tell you what your daily carb intake should be to achieve your goals.!

 You can truly achieve your weight-loss goals when you know where carbs are coming from, so read on to learn where they are in the common vegetables.

-If you would like to find out what are the keto friendly fruits, check out my article on low carb fruits.
+If you would like to find out what are keto-friendly fruits, check out my article on low carb fruits.

-Vegetables are more a culinary concept than a botanic one, the term vegetable actually only describe the parts of plants that can be consumed by human beings.
+Vegetables are more a culinary concept than a botanic one, the term vegetable actually only describes the parts of plants that can be consumed by human beings.

-It’s easy to understand why some vegetables are more keto-friendly than other when you look at why plants grow vegetables.
+It’s easy to understand why some vegetables are more keto-friendly than others when you look at why plants grow vegetables.
 Plants create vegetables for four main reasons:

 Most of the common vegetables are in this Keto list of vegetables.
 In many cases, their net carbs remain the same when cooking however if it’s not the case, we’ll include the net carbs associated with the different ways of cooking.
 All the data below is coming out of the FoodData Central website of the US Department of Agriculture.

 Most above the ground vegetables are fine to include on your Low Carb Vegetable List, however, some can contain more net carbs than others, and sometimes it’s even a matter of choosing their color right.
 Let’s have a look at them.